 The MMP provides the basis for the operator to monitor and report all data required under the FAR, i.e. for calculating the free allocation, as well as for updating the benchmark values.
-The MMP looks both backwards (for the baseline period 2014-2018) and forwards (for the baseline period 2019-2023 - and beyond), this has impacts on the requirement for data of 'highest achievable accuracy' that verifiers need to take account of (see section 2.3).

 Like the monitoring plan under the MRR, the MMP is intended to ensure consistency of data over time; it is an internal 'rulebook' to be followed by the installation's personnel.
-For this purpose, the MMP must be approved by the CA, by 31 December 2020 at the latest and the verifier will then take the approved MMP as a starting point to assess whether the baseline data report is free from material misstatement.
+For this purpose, the MMP must be approved by the CA and the verifier will then take the approved MMP as a starting point to assess whether the baseline data report is free from material misstatement.
 For further information, please see section 6.2.

 Any non-compliance with the FAR subsequently identified during detailed verification will also be evaluated.
-Guidance Document 5 on Monitoring and Reporting in Relation to the Free Allocation Rules provides more information on the contents of the MMP, its submission, and how the CA approval of these plans should function.
+GD5 on "Monitoring and Reporting in Relation to the Free Allocation Rules" provides more information on the contents of the MMP, its submission, and how the CA approval of these plans should function.